 2. God works through your work

 Did you enjoy a bowl of warm oatmeal and a cup of hot coffee?
 How about a batch of scrambled eggs and bacon?
 Or, did you pick up something through a drive-thru on your way to work?

 Regardless of what you ate this morning, countless people participated in God’s work of providing you your daily bread.
 From farmers who planted the seeds and truck drivers who transported your food to grocery store clerks who sold you what you ate and bankers who provide business with financial resources, numerous people, without even knowing each other, participate together in God’s work in providing for one another.

 God is at work in your life and through your life in more ways than you can imagine.
-Even though you may not see how the work you do benefit others, know that God has chosen to work through you, your skills, and experience for the good of others.
+Even though you may not see how what you do benefits others, know that God has chosen to act through you, your skills, and experience for the good of others.

 3. You can trust God with your work